Who once had been forced to forget

 Coming from a fascistic culture, country where I had grown up with Francisco Franco and experienced the Catholic darkness all over my small micro social and familial world.
-Seeing how in 1985 was obvious that the 70's dreams had never come to be, this deep personal and identitarian crisis drove me to want to deconstruct my own established or inherited and supposed identity.
+Seeing how in 1985 was obvious that the 70's dreams had never come to be, this deep personal and identity crisis drove me to want to deconstruct my own established or inherited and supposed identity.
 This instinctive deconstruction today will be called decolonising, but it was all done as reactions to doubts and contradictions that became more and more apparent around who I was supposed to be.
 So, I followed these intuitive notions and guessing about my true origins that were, in any case mixed and from quite complex and what for the times (even if now this is not anymore the case) mysterious unknown family backgrounds.

 In a way, it was more about how difficult had became to be that, which one was not.

 I wanted to leave what I considered the West, but leaving it from a cultural, philosophical, and moral spiritual points.

 After this process was done on and about my own hometown (Barcelona) the history of Catalunya as a subjugated peoples, forced to speak Castellano and to serve the Spanish/ French Borbon Monarchy and the implications of this with the uprise of the Fascist España against the Catalan peoples, the call to investigation did not stop, and there it appeared all our Jewish Sephardi and Arab Andalusian roots many of us felt or knew existed.
 It was then when I left the geographical site (Barcelona) and move to live in the south of Spain (Al- Andalus) Seville and in North Africa, Tangier, as it was so urgent that it actually happened.

 I want to map out and back, notebooks, drawings, photos, and events all around those times.